-Expanding into new markets, Namely adds former Box exec, Graham Younger, as President
+Expanding into new markets, Namely adds former Box exec, Graham Younger, as president

 “I’ve been impressed by Namely’s ability to give companies insight into their biggest investment: human capital.
 We’re in the midst of a talent war, and companies that are able to better serve and understand their talent will win,” says Younger in a statement.

-With over $150 million raised from True Ventures, Matrix Partners and Sequoia Capital, Namely is certainly in a position to prep for a public offering — something Younger had experience with at Box, where he increased revenue by roughly $200 million.
+With more than $150 million raised from True Ventures, Matrix Partners and Sequoia Capital, Namely is certainly in a position to prep for a public offering — something Younger had experience with at Box, where he increased revenue by roughly $200 million.

 The bull run in the current public markets seem to be encouraging a slew of technology to go public, and although Younger declined to discuss specific plans for a public offering, the company is clearly prepping to give its investors some liquidity.Featured Image: GrafVishenka/Getty Images